getlantern/lantern/SPECS.md

     <td>
       <table>
         <tr>
-          <td><strong>state</strong><br>"locked" | "unlocked" | "corrupt"</td>
+          <td><strong>state</strong><br>"locked" | "unlocked" | "couldNotLoad"</td>
-          <td>If "locked", the frontend will prompt the user for her Lantern
+          <td>If "locked", the UI will prompt the user for her Lantern
             password to unlock her encrypted settings.
-If "corrupt", the frontend will notify the user and block all user interaction besides quit and reset.
+If "couldNotLoad", the UI will notify the user and block all user interaction besides quit and reset.
+Otherwise, the settings state is "unlocked" and Lantern can proceed.
           </td>
         </tr>
         <tr>